a. Charged Student's Rights

 - Property (theft)

-- Have an advisor, who is not acting as legal counsel, of the alleged victim's choice accompany him or her when presenting information to the hearing body and to any other relevant meetings held throughout the disciplinary process.
+- Have an advisor, who is not acting as legal counsel, of the alleged victim's choice accompany them when presenting information to the hearing body and to any other relevant meetings held throughout the disciplinary process.
 The advisor may not act as a legal representative.

 - Submit a complainant's impact statement to the hearing body.
 This information will be used only in the sanctioning phase of deliberations, if the charged student is found responsible for the charge(s).

 - Remain anonymous, if possible.
-A complainant who is unwilling to participate in the disciplinary proceeding needs to understand that this may compromise NYIT's ability to present its case against the respondent student.
-In certain cases where it is determined that the complainant's active participation in a hearing may result in undue repercussions, and the charged student's ability to respond is not unduly limited, the complainant may be granted the opportunity by the conduct officer to remain anonymous in the hearing process; in such cases, an NYIT investigator will represent the statement of the complainant.
+A complainant who is unwilling to participate in the disciplinary proceeding needs to understand that this may compromise New York Tech's ability to present its case against the respondent student.
+In certain cases where it is determined that the complainant's active participation in a hearing may result in undue repercussions, and the charged student's ability to respond is not unduly limited, the complainant may be granted the opportunity by the conduct officer to remain anonymous in the hearing process; in such cases, a New York Tech investigator will represent the statement of the complainant.
 In such cases, the conduct officer (or designee) may request that the victim submit written documentation for consideration.

 - Have unrelated past behavior excluded from the hearing.
 The conduct officer or designee will decide if such information is unrelated.
 For cases involving alleged Gender-Based Misconduct, this includes the right to exclude their own prior sexual history with persons other than the charged student, and their own mental health diagnosis and/or treatment.